 In November 2022 the US National Academies of Sciences, Engineering, and Medicine (NASEM) published a new report, Operationalizing Sustainable Development to Benefit People and the Planet.
-14 Chapter 5 highlights two major case studies that NASEM's distinguished international committee considered to be important examples of sustainable urban development.
+14 Chapter 5 highlights two major case studies that NASEM's distinguished international expert committee considered to be important examples of sustainable urban development.
 The case study for the Global North is about Copenhagen, Denmark.
 The case study for the Global South is about Porto Alegre, Brazil, focusing on ZISPOA.
 15

 BOX 5-2 Global South: Porto Alegre, Brazil Generating sustainable prosperity and quality of life for urban residents requires a new development paradigm, stated Marc Weiss, chairman and CEO of Global Urban Development (GUD), but "lear and inertia get in the way."
 A solution: "We need to replace economic fear with economic hope."
-GUD was founded in 2001 with a 30-year strategy to enable people to thrive in peace with each other and with nature through sustainable innovation and inclusive prosperity.
+GUD was founded in 2001 with a 30-year stategy to enable people to thrive in peace with each other and with nature through sustainable innovation and inclusive prosperity.
 Porto Alegre Sustainable Innovation Zone (ZISPOA) GUD has been involved in a World Bank-funded strategy for the southern Brazilian state of Rio Grande do Sul.
-To keep people actively engaged at the local level and over the long term, the strategy employs Sustainable Innovation Zones that combine six elements: (1) innovation and technology.
-(2) entrepreneurship and startupe, (3) sustainability and resource efficiency, (4) creativity and collaboration, (5) participatory community management, and (6) business-friendly environment (Weiss, 2019).
+To keep people actively engaged at the local level and over the long term, the strategy employs Sustainable Innovation Zones that combine six elements: (1) innovation and technology, (2) entrepreneurship and startups, (3) sustainability and resource efficiency, (4) creativity and collaboration, (5) participatory community management, and (6) business-friendly environment (Weiss, 2019).

-On UN World Cities Day, October 31, 2023, a new book was published in Europe with a chapter by Marc Weiss on "The Porto Alegre Sustainable Innovation Zone (ZISPOA): Circular Economy, Climate Resilience, Sustainable Innovation, Participatory Community Transformation, and Inclusive Prosperity" in Reconnecting the City with Nature and History: Towards Circular Regeneration Strategies, edited by Luigi Fusco Girard, Peter Nijkamp, and Francesca Nocca, and published by FrancoAngeli in Milan, Italy.16
+On UN World Cities Day, October 31, 2023, a new book was published in Europe with a chapter by Dr. Marc Weiss on "The Porto Alegre Sustainable Innovation Zone (ZISPOA): Circular Economy, Climate Resilience, Sustainable Innovation, Participatory Community Transformation, and Inclusive Prosperity" in Reconnecting the City with Nature and History: Towards Circular Regeneration Strategies, edited by Luigi Fusco Girard, Peter Nijkamp, and Francesca Nocca, and published by FrancoAngeli in Milan, Italy.16

-Recently Dr. Weiss was appointed as Robert S. Cornish Chair and Visiting Professor in the Department of City and Regional Planning, College of Environmental Design, University of California, Berkeley.
-He taught an economic development studio course during spring semester 2024 on "Strategic Planning and Organizing for a Sustainable Innovation Zone in Oakland."
-GUD will be working in collaboration with the Oakland City Government and many other community and regional stakeholders to develop an Inclusive Green Economy Strategy, based on generating Sustainable Innovation and Inclusive Prosperity by investing in Green Savings, Green Opportunities, Green Talent, and Green Places.
-Oakland will "get richer by becoming greener" through successful implementation of the city's 2030 Equitable Climate Action Plan in coordination with the forthcoming Inclusive Green Economy Strategy.
+Last year Dr. Weiss was appointed as Robert S. Cornish Chair and Visiting Professor in the Department of City and Regional Planning, College of Environmental Design, University of California, Berkeley.
+He taught an economic development studio course during spring semester 2024 on "Strategic Planning and Organizing for a Sustainable Innovation Zone in Oakland."17 GUD is working in collaboration with the Oakland City Government, Greenlining Institute, UC Berkeley, and many other community and regional stakeholders to develop both a Sustainable Innovation Zone and a citywide Inclusive Green Economy Strategy called the "Green Moonshot", generating Sustainable Innovation and Inclusive Prosperity by investing in Green Savings, Green Opportunities, Green Talent, and Green Places.
+Oakland will "get richer by becoming greener" through successful implementation of the city's Equitable